GitJasonB/Studee/README.md

 **docker run -p 3000:3000 --name node-server --network demo-network -d --rm jasonbrownuk/noderestapp**

 Two containers should now be running.
-The data storage container is empty and so the first thing to do is load the data, so please execute the following steps…..
+The data storage container is empty and so the first thing to do is load the data, so please execute the following steps..

-**docker logs <container_id_of jasonbrownuk/noderestapp>) -f **
+**docker logs <container_id_of jasonbrownuk/noderestapp> -f**

 to see the logs of the node server outputted to the screen.